 The creative options available with ceramic and porcelain tiles are endless.
 Patterns, solids, textured looks are just the baseline for designs.
 Add to that a myriad of size variations and specialty looks, and the combinations approach infinity.
-So if you want to get creative, a tile floor gives you every opportunity, but keep in mind that tile is a permanent floor, so use care in your selection.
-You want something that you will still like 50 years from now, because it will still be there: and 100 years from now, and 150 years….
+So if you want to get creative, a tile floor gives you every opportunity but keep in mind that tile is a permanent floor, so use care in your selection.
+You want something that you will still like 50 years from now because it will still be there: a hundred years from now, and 150 years...

 Cork and Bamboo: The Green Choice?

-Cork is probably, then, the truly green choice, but bamboo is usually cheaper and has, generally, a longer guaranteed life cycle.
+Cork is probably, then, the truly green choice but bamboo is usually cheaper and has, generally, a longer guaranteed life cycle.
 Fifty-year bamboo warranties are common (always assuming that the Chinese companies that make the flooring are around in 50 years)

 The major ongoing cost of your kitchen is electricity.
 After your heating and air-conditioning, your kitchen is the big energy-user in your house.
-Selecting low energy appliances and developing energy saving habits can go a long way to reducing energy consumption.
+Selecting low-energy appliances and developing energy-saving habits can go a long way to reducing energy consumption.
 So can proper lighting design.
-There is a lot more information on choosing efficient lighting and using it effectively in our article Designing Efficient and Effective Kitchen Lighting

-For undercounter lighting, use T-5 or T-8 fluorescent instant-on fixtures.
-You may not know what these are, but your electrician does.
-These are not pretty fixtures, but they are hidden under the cabinet, so what difference does it make?
-Avoid low-voltage halogen or xenon lights.
-These are not only more expensive to buy, but more expensive to operate, and they burn very hot so special care in installation is required.
-Low voltage lights have no advantage whatsoever over fluorescent undercabinet fixtures.
+For under-counter lighting, use T-5 or T-8 fluorescent instant-on fixtures.
+You may not know what these are but your electrician does.
+These are not pretty fixtures but they are hidden under the cabinet, so what difference does it make?

 Light Emitting Diodes (LED)